linhuawang/hel-large-scale-pfp/README.md

 * classifiers.txt

 GO*******.arff file contains the attributes for training and testing, weka.properties is the file specified the weka properties in training the data and classifiers.txt lists all needed classifiers and associated parameters.
-For more detailed information, please have a look at files in sample_data folder
+For more detailed information, please have a look at files in sample_data folder.

 ## Training base predictors
 > cd submit_lsf
-To submit one single job:
-> python submitDatasink.py /path/to/data
+> python submitDatasink.py /path/to/data (to submit one single job)
-To submit jobs for all data in one folder:
+> python submitByFolder.py /path/to/all/data/folder (to submit jobs for all data in one folder:)
-> python submitByFolder.py /path/to/all/data/folder

 ## 5-fold cross-validation
 We use 5 fold inner cross-validation to train/test 12 base predictors and 5 fold outer cross-validation to train/test ensembles.
 Since the training for base predictors and ensembles are independent, the model prevents overfittting.